A topological classification of convex bodies: Proof of Lemma

+Examples of geometric truncations generating some of the combinatorially possible vertex splittings are shown in Figure~\ref{fig:splitting}.
+Note that in a vertex splitting, the edges around the vertex to be split are partitioned into two parts (one of which is possibly empty), in cyclic order, such that edges in the same part end up at the same split vertex (cf. Figure~\ref{fig:splitting}, panel (a)).

+First, we consider the case that vertex $p$ to be split is a stable point of $K$.
+The truncation is illustrated in Figure~\ref{fig:geometry}.

+Let the center of mass of $K$ be the origin, and set $p=(0,0,1)$.
+According to the formulation of Lemma~\ref{lem:spherical_neighborhood}, we may choose the radius $r'$ of the spherical neighborhood of $p$ arbitrarily close to any given value $r > ||p||=1$.
+We choose the value of $r$ later.

-Recall that the center of $K$ is the origin, and $p=(0,0,1)$.
-Furthermore, the integral curves of $K$, connecting $p$ and the saddle points of $K$, in cyclic order around $p$, are $\Gamma_i$, where $i=1,2,\ldots,k$, and the unit tangent vector of $\Gamma_i$ at $p$ is $t_i$.
+Let the integral curves of $K$, connecting $p$ and the saddle points of $K$, in cyclic order around $p$, be $\Gamma_i$, where $i=1,2,\ldots,k$, and the unit tangent vector of $\Gamma_i$ at $p$ is $t_i$.
 Let $R$ and $q$ denote the radius and the center of the sphere, containing a spherical cap neighborhood of $p$.
 We denote this neighborhood by $S$.
-Then, according to Lemma~\ref{lem:smallradius} in Step $T_1$, we may assume that $R$ is arbitrarily close to any given number greater than $||p||$.
+Then, according to Lemma~\ref{lem:spherical_neighborhood}, we may assume that $R$ is arbitrarily close to any given number greater than $||p||$.
 Thus, the arc of any integral curve of $K$ within $S$, including the $\Gamma_i$s, are great circle arcs.

-Let $G_1$ and $G_2$ be two open great circle arcs in $S$, starting at $p$, that are, in the interiors of the two regions, bounded by the $\Gamma_i$s, that we want to split.
+Let $G_1$ and $G_2$ be two open great circle arcs in $S$, starting at $p$, that are in the interiors of the two regions (in the degenerate case, on region), bounded by the $\Gamma_i$s, that we want to split.
 These different regions are shaded in Figure~\ref{fig:splitting} b).
 We may choose $G_1$ and $G_2$ in a way that they do not belong to the same great circle.
 We intend to truncate $K$ near $p$ with a plane in such a way that there is a new stable point on the plane, a new saddle point on its boundary, and the saddle point is connected to the stable point corresponding to $p$, to the stable point on the plane and to the two unstable points in the boundaries of the regions containing $G_1$ and $G_2$.
 To do this, we use a planar section that touches $G_1$ and $G_2$.
 To examine the properties of these sections, we first prove a technical lemma that we are going to use in the construction.